curvegrid/go-ethereum-wiki/Go-ethereum-management-API's.md

 This will generates the DAG if necessary and starts the miner

 #### Parameters
-* `THREADS`, an option integer which specifies the number of threads, if not specified the number of CPU's is used
+* `THREADS`, an optional integer which specifies the number of threads, if not specified the number of CPU's is used

 #### Return
 `boolean` indicating if the miner was started